Amauna/ScriptTools/SETUP_GUIDE.md

 ```powershell
 pip --version
 ```
-If pip doesn’t respond from inside `(venv)`, you’re cheating on me with the system interpreter.
-Stop.
+If pip doesn't respond from inside `(venv)`, make sure you're using the virtual environment interpreter, not the system interpreter.

 ---